rnzaws/ecs_poc/README.md

 With ECS, you can [configure your tasks to use the awslogs log driver](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) to centralize your logging in CloudWatch Logs.

 ---

+## Task/Container Level Permissions

+In line with [granting least privilege](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) access to applications/services, ECS supports assigning [IAM roles to tasks](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
+With IAM Roles for tasks, you can grant the container access to only the services it needs to access.

+---